r0075h3ll/DevSecOps/Typo-Squat-Detector/README.md

 ### Introduction

-The basic idea behind this implementation is to use regularly updated CT logs sources to hunt for potential typo-squatting domains.
+The basic idea behind this implementation is to use regularly updated CT logs sources to hunt for potential typo-squatting and look-alike domains.
 Under the hood, we'll be using the power of semantics for improved detection.

+Moving forward, a custom scraping framework can come handy, in case a domain scores high in terms of semantic similarity, to classify it as impersonation if a classifier trained on brand's data predicts so.

 ### Usage